We all have been degraded. We all will be the greatest. - The Maine

 (There were no losers)

-A little girl ran from behind the counter, pushing Oliver out of the way, and ran into their arms.
+A dark-haired little girl ran from behind the counter, pushing Oliver out of the way, and leaped into their arms.
 "Happy versy' mommy and daddy!"

-A prized smile broke onto Clove's face as she swooped up the girl into her arms, "Happy 'versy' to you too, baby."
+A prized smile broke onto Clove's face as she swooped up the girl into her arms, "Happy 'versy' to you too, peach."

 The two rubbed cheeks affectionately.

 The duo got hitched on July 1st, 77, still young at a blossoming 19 and 20 years of age.
+It'd been thirteen years exactly from the day they'd met.
 Clove hadn't broken the teen marriage threshold, but for once she didn't care.

 Or at least, at first, she hadn't cared.
-On their first anniversary, the dark-haired woman had finally surpassed her teen years, but not without a new companion, two-month old Calliope Elroy, a dark-haired, blue-eyed addition to their family.
+On their first anniversary, the dark-haired woman had finally surpassed her teen years, but not without a new companion in tow, two-month old Calliope Elroy, a dark-haired, blue-eyed addition to their family.

 On their first anniversary, Clove hit rock bottom.
 Or, maybe, the first bottom of many rock bottoms.

-Cato had given her a look of fierce dismay, "Pull yourself together, Clove!"
+Cato had given her a look of fierce dismay, hardly masking his wounded expression at that assertion, "Pull yourself together, Clove!"

-As Clove had looked away, Cato picked up Calliope and taken her to the other room.
+As Clove had looked away, Cato had picked up Calliope and taken her to the other room.
 When he returned with the infant asleep and a look of fatigue in his eyes, Clove had averted her eyes in shame.
-"I want to get better," she had told him quietly.
+"I want to get better," she had told him, quietly.

-He'd sat beside her, still overwhelmed, scared, "Have you talked to the listening doctor about it?"
+He'd sat beside her, still overwhelmed, fearful, "Have you talked to the listening doctor about it?"

 "I don't need his help."